top of page

 • Income Support

-• Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit
+• Working Tax Credit run-on (paid for four weeks after you stop qualifying for Working Tax Credit)

 Breakfast